Tom Andriacchi, PhD

 Co-Inventor of The KneeMo® and Advisory Team Member

-Jenny Hledik is an Instructor at Stanford University in the Department of Orthopaedic Surgery and has over 15 years of experience in musculoskeletal research.
-Her research focuses on understanding musculoskeletal injuries and the development of non-invasive interventions to treat them.
+Jenny Hledik has over 15 years of experience in musculoskeletal research.
+Her orthopedic research has focused on understanding musculoskeletal injuries and the development of non-invasive interventions to treat them.
 She is co-inventor of The KneeMo®.
-Prior to her current role, Dr. Hledik has held positions as a Research Engineer at Stanford University and the Veterans Affairs Hospital, and as a clinical researcher at Solta Medical.
+Dr. Hledik currently works as a Sr. Manager of Clinical Studies in industry and has held positions as an Instructor at Stanford University in the Department of Orthopaedic Surgery, a Research Engineer at Stanford University and the Veterans Affairs Hospital, and as a clinical researcher at Solta Medical.
 Dr. Hledik earned her PhD and Masters of Science at Stanford University in Mechanical Engineering, and her Bachelor of Science in Mechanical Engineering at Penn State University.

 Arielle Fischer, Ph.
 D